uniquehash/ReviewSheets/software_architecture_overview.md

             * a logical system or for short logic is a formal system together with a form of semantics usually in the form of model-theoretic interpretation which assigns truth values to sentences of the formal language, that is, formulae that contain no free variables
         * deductive inference
             * a deductive system consists of axioms and rules of inference that can be used to derive theorems of the system
-            * preserve deductive qualities in the formulas that are expressed in the system usually the quality we are concerned with is truth as opposed to falsehood
+            * preserve deductive qualities in the formulas that are expressed in the system
+                * usually the quality we are concerned with is truth as opposed to falsehood
+                * other things such as justification or belief may be preserved instead
+            * in order to sustain its deductive integrity a deductive aparatus must be defined without reference to any intended interpretation of the language
+                * the aim is to ensure that each line of a derivation is merely a syntactic consequence of the lines that precede it
+                * there should be no element of any interpretation of the language that gets involved with the deductive nature of the system

 * what is [type theory](https://en.wikipedia.org/wiki/Type_theory)?
     * in mathematics, logic, and computer science a type theory is any of a class of formal systems, some of which can serve as alternatives to set theory as a foundation for all mathematics
+    * in type theory every term has a type and operations are restricted to terms of a certain type

 * what is a [type constructor](https://en.wikipedia.org/wiki/Type_constructor)?
     * in an area of mathematical logic and computer science known as type theory
+        * a feature of a typed formal language that builds new types from old ones
+        * basic types are considered to be built using nullary type constructors
+        * some type constructors take another type as an argument

 * what are [variance, covariance and contravariance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science))?
     * variance